Iraq–Turkey border

 The Iraq–Turkey border is 331 km (206 mi) in length and runs from the tripoint with Syria in the west to the tripoint with Iran in the east.
+Should Turkey, which is a candidate for EU membership, accede to the EU, Iraq will be a border neighbor with the European Union.

 Description

 The border starts in the west at the tripoint with Syria at the confluence of Tigris river and Little Khabur river.
 It then follows the latter river eastwards, and then the Hezil Suyu river to the north-east.
 The border then turns eastwards overland via series of irregular lines over mountain crests and small streams, eventually turning southwards to connect to the Hajji Bak (Hacibey Suyu) river.
 It then follows this river north-eastwards to the Iranian tripoint.
 The border region is extremely mountainous and is populated almost exclusively by Kurds on both sides.

 History

 At the start of the 20th century the Ottoman Empire controlled what is now Turkey and Iraq.
 During the First World War an Arab Revolt, supported by Britain, succeeded in removing the Ottomans from most of the Middle East.
-As a result of the secret 1916 Anglo-French Sykes–Picot Agreement Britain gained control of the Ottoman Vilayets of Mosul, Baghdad and Basra, which it organised into the mandate of Iraq in 1920.
+As a result of the secret 1916 Anglo-French Sykes–Picot Agreement Britain gained control of the Ottoman Iraqi Vilayets of Mosul, Baghdad and Basra, which it organised into the mandate of Iraq in 1920.